-We’ve had our hands full for the past six months and one of the big events was breaking the buck out of Calypso!
+We’ve had our hands full for the last year and one of the big events was breaking the buck out of Calypso!

 Calypso is an affectionate, personable and willing horse.
 For a horse some of these traits can be a downfall when training comes into play.
 Horses shouldn’t be taught to show their affection with bodily contact with humans.
 It’s just dangerous.
 1,000 lbs vs 150 lbs is not a good match!
 It can also gain sympathy from the rider.
 Discouraging the rider to ask the horse to do something it doesn’t feel like doing.